cclauss/Pythonista-and-Working-Copy/README.md

 * Click "Save As..."
 * Change the filename if you want to and click "Save As..." again
 * Click "Just Save" if you want to bundle multiple files into a single commit --or-- Type your commit message and click "Commit"

+Workflow B -- a folder or a file:
+* Click `Edit` in the Pythonista file browser
+* Select the folder or files of interest
+* Click the Share icon at the bottom of the file browser
+* Click "Save in Working Copy" button
+* Select "Import as Repository" or "Save as Directory"

+Note: When selecting multiple folders or multiple files, only the first one is processed.

 __Now we have an end to end workflow: GitHub --> Working Copy --> Pythonista --> Working Copy --> GitHub__